 - European and US adapters

-I have all three of these kits and have found them all to work as advertised.
+I have both of these kits and have found them all to work as advertised.
 I’ve not found any functional difference in the batteries–they all seem to perform just as well as the GoPro-branded ones, despite some minor variation in the rated capacities.

 But I prefer the dual charger versions for several reasons: they charge two batteries at once (obviously), they’re smaller, they’re more flexible in your power source, and you’re getting a dual AC and DC USB chargers.